Zdmason/Rustsplinter/CubeWorld/README.txt

-Current implementation for Rustsplinter (Cubeworld) as of 4/17/2019
+Current implementation for Rustsplinter (Cubeworld) as of 5/1/2019

-Current status: Midway through handling how attacks work, changing from flat "you do x damage with this weapon" to being based on velocity at the time of impact

 Made by Zackery Mason
 Available at (and probably downloaded from) ZackeryMason.com

+Current status: Just completed a slight gravity change, with update speed being changed from pure velocity from all angles to being based on when the target would actually pass through to the next square, including changes from acceleration midway.
+Next is making racial-archetypes, such as biological parts that require hearts and heal over time, robotic parts that require energy and have naturally high armor, etc.

 The current code is unplayable except in the debugger made specifically for my version of eclipse with the GDC plugin: aka, it won't work when you try to run it.
 This is here solely to get a glimpse of my code in all its unholy, barely commented glory.
-This was done by a single person, and wasn't exactly done in the mindset of being "user friendly" for other group members, But it certainly could be if the need presented itself.
+This was done by a single person, and wasn't exactly done in the mindset of being "user friendly" for other group members, but it certainly could be if the need presented itself.
-I know the code inside and out, so most of the comments are just little notes / reminders / suggestions to myself
+I know the code inside and out, so most of the comments are just little notes / reminders / suggestions to myself.

-This game engine is derived from the code for Trick of the Light (Gridworld), which I refactored to become "3d" from a 2d system, and some previous implementations aren't finished yet.
+This game engine is derived from the code for Trick of the Light (Gridworld), which I refactored to become "3d" from a 2d system, and some previous implementations from that version aren't finished yet.
 That means there are a few commented out functions in World.h and other places that should / will be in but aren't a priority yet.